Pain and Sleep

 In turn, chronic sleep issues can develop into chronic pain: a 2008 study of over 4,000 healthy volunteers found that the ones with sleeping problems were much likelier to develop chronic musculoskeletal pain within a year than those who regularly got good sleep.

-While you sleep, your body restores your bones and muscles, repairing the damage done during the day.
+While you sleep, your body restores and rehydrates your bone, cartilage, and muscle tissue, repairing the damage done during the day.
 In order for this process to complete, individuals need to cycle through their requisite amounts of sleep, especially deep sleep.
 However, chronic pain makes it challenging to be comfortable enough during the night to stay asleep, especially if paired with the wrong mattress, pillow, or sleeping position.
 These can all exacerbate pain, leading to sleep disturbances.

 As a result, they are likelier to wake up, interrupting their deep sleep and the essential restorative process.